Robert Coles (settler): Arrival and settlements

 Each of the original proprietors received a narrow, five- or six-acre, river-front home lot that stretched eastward from Towne Street, now Main Street, to "a highway," now Hope Street in present-day College Hill, Providence, and they received shares of upland and meadow on the south side of town.
 Robert Coles's home lot was on the Great Salt Cove between the lots of Thomas Olney and William Carpenter and along the ancient "highway" called the Wampanoag trail, now Meeting Street.
 The land granted to him south of town laid east of Mashapaug Pond.

 Roger Williams sold land north of the Pawtuxet River to Coles and twelve others on August 8, 1638, with full payment confirmed on October 3.
 Soon after the 1638 purchase, Coles built a home on the Pawtuxet River near the falls in present-day Pawtuxet Village.

 Previous to 1639, the Pawtuxet sachem Socononoco sold land to Roger Williams that stretched from the meadows on the Pawtuxet River southward to Conimicut Point.
 On January 1, 1639, Williams sold a share to Coles that included an inland meadow and land at Passeonkquis Cove and Namquid, now called Gaspee Point, and Coles was granted permission by the Pawtuxet tribe to graze cattle on their farmland in the winter.
 On February 10, 1641, Coles received a confirmatory deed from the sachems Canonicus and Miantonomi.

 By 1648—the year Shawomet was renamed to honor the Earl of Warwick—Coles was listed as a townsman of Warwick, where he was a mill proprietor and resided for the remainder of his life.

-Plantation Agreement of 1640
+Providence Combination of 1640

-Coles, Chad Brown, William Harris, and John Warner co-authored the Plantation Agreement at Providence of 1640, which was titled the "Report of Arbitrators at Providence, containing proposals for a form of Government" and referred to as the Combination.
+Coles, Chad Brown, William Harris, and John Warner co-authored the Providence Combination of 1640 containing proposals for a new form of government and referred to as the Combination.
 It was signed by 39 male and female townsmen—an early milestone in women's rights.
 The Combination is listed among the colonial documents that influenced American constitutionalism.